 If I have to be honest with you, I would personally advise you to skip Ho Chi Minh City and Mui Ne.

 These places were by far the most underwhelming places we visited in Vietnam.
 I’d much rather have spent extra time in Ha Giang, Hoi An, or Ninh Binh instead.

 Or I would take these 2 extra days and use them to just relax at a lovely pool or something.

-In the end, my girlfriend and I were pretty exhausted when we got back to the Netherlands.
+In the end, Rachel and I were pretty exhausted when we got back to the Netherlands.